Staggerlee011/serialexperiments/content/posts/git-ssh-azure-repo.md

 ![New Key](/azure-repo-ssh/azure-repo-ssh-03.png)

-`Copy and Paste` your new ssh keys public key from the below into the web portal of `Azure-Devops`:
+Copy and Paste your new public `ssh` key into the web portal of `Azure-Devops`:

 ``` bash
 cat ~/.ssh/azure-repo.pub